reddit/devvit/devvit-docs/versioned_docs/version-0.10/capabilities/redis.md

 ### Hash

-Redis hashes can store upto ~ 4.2 billion key-value pairs.
-We recommend hash usage for managing collections of key/value pairs whenever possible and iterating over it using a combination of `hscan`, `hkeys` and `hgetall` - this will also allow you easily migrate away from using `kvStore.list` method.
-Please see the [migration guide](migrate_kv_to_redis.md) for more details.
+Redis hashes can store up to ~ 4.2 billion key-value pairs.
+We recommend using hash for managing collections of key-value pairs whenever possible and iterating over it using a combination of `hscan`, `hkeys` and `hgetall`.

 | **Command**                                   | **Action**                                                                      |
 | --------------------------------------------- | ------------------------------------------------------------------------------- |